girishsahu008/mcpshellserver/README.md

 #### 2. listServers

-List all available servers from the configuration.
+List all available servers from the configuration with authentication methods.

 **Parameters:** None